jacksonrakena/ace-in-the-hole/README.md

 Ace In The Hole is a very early in-development multiplayer Unreal Engine game that allows players to play a variety of poker table games against other players over their local network, Epic Online Services, or (in the future) the Steamworks Relay.

 Due to GitHub LFS size restrictions, the GitHub repository is frozen.
-Further development past November 2023 is done on the [Codeberg repo](https://codeberg.org/jackson/ace-in-the-hole).
+Further development past November 2023 is done on [my Git server](https://scm.jacksonrakena.com/jackson/ace-in-the-hole).

 ## Features
 - Full, 3D, online multiplayer